Man died in overnight standoff with police in Winston-Salem

-A man who kept police at bay for hours overnight Thursday into Friday and exchanged gunfire with officers died in a house on South Main Street, Winston-Salem Police said.
+A man who exchanged gunfire with Winston-Salem officers and kept police at bay for hours overnight Thursday into Friday died in a house on South Main Street, Winston-Salem Police Chief Catrina Thompson said.

-The dead man was identified as Gilbert Lee Collison Jr., who allegedly broke into a house at 4201 S. Main St. sometime before 9 p.m.
+The dead man was identified as Gilbert Lee Collison Jr., 47, whose address is listed as Pfafftown on the N.C. sex offender registry.
+He allegedly broke into a house at 4201 S. Main St. sometime before 9 p.m.
 Thursday.

-Jayna Prater, who lives at the house and told police Collison was a short-term boyfriend, called police to say that Collison had gotten into her house and was threatening to kill any officer who responded to the house.
+Jayna Prater, who lives at the house and told investigators Collison was a short-term boyfriend, called police to say that Collison had gotten into her house and was threatening to kill any officer who came to the house.

-For hours, police say, they tried to persuade Collison to give himself up.
-Police said Collison told them he would rather die than go to prison.
+As police responded to Main Street, they also made contact with Prater, who told them how events began unfolding earlier in the evening.

-When officers used a “chemical device” to end the standoff, police said, Collison fired on officers multiple times.
+According to police, Prater said that she and Collison got into an argument after Prater learned that Collison was wanted by law enforcement.
+During that argument, Collison allegedly pointed a shotgun at Prater and threatened to harm her.
+Collison then left Prater’s house.

-When Collison fired on officers for a final time after 2:30 a.m., police said, three officers returned fire, and Collison retreated into the house.
+Later, police said, Collison came to the front door of the house with a shotgun.
+Police fired what they described as a “less-lethal impact baton” at Collison, striking him in the leg.
+That’s when Collison fired his shotgun at police for the last time.

-Police repeatedly tried to contact Collison after that but got no response.
-A remote device was used to search the house, and Collison was found lying on the floor.
+Three officers returned fire and Collison retreated deeper into the home, police said.

-Police said medical responders tried to help Collison but determined that he was dead.
-Police have not said who fired the fatal shot.
+Police repeatedly tried to contact Collison after that, but got no response.
+A remote device was used to search the house, and Collison was found lying on the floor in the living room.

-Collison was wanted on multiple charges, including a charge of assault by pointing a gun, a charge Prater obtained after an earlier argument with him, failing to register as a sex offender and violating a protective order.
+Police said medical responders tried to help Collison.
+The medical personnel determined that Collison was dead, police said.

 Three Winston-Salem police officers were placed on administrative duty, as is standard procedure in an officer-involved shooting, after the standoff ended.
 The State Bureau of Investigation is heading the investigation into the death of Collison, while police are investigating the assault on the officers and conducting an administrative review of the officers’ actions.